-According legends and mythological stories, it is in this village that Lord Brahma had prayed to Lord Shiva (hence, also, the name Bhrammapureeswarar), who has rescued 64, during a devastating flood which was about to take over the entire planet.
+According legends and mythological stories, it is in this village that Lord Brahma had prayed to Lord Shiva (hence, the name Brahmapureeswarar), who has rescued 64 arts during a devastating flood which was about to take over the entire planet.

 It is for this reason that Lord Shiva is worshipped in this village in his various forms and has temples all over, dedicated to each of the forms.
-Since Lord Shiva used a raft or a boat for the rescue Sirkazhi is also called Toniappar or Tonipuram; 'toni' meaning boat in Tamil., Sirkazhi is an important pilgrim spot which is visited by thousands of devotees not only from the state of Tamil Nadu but also from the across the country.
-January sees the colorful celebrations of Makara Pongal, which lasts up to 3 days.
+Since Lord Shiva used a raft or a boat for the rescue, Sirkazhi is also called Toniappar or Tonipuram; "toni" meaning "boat" in Tamil.
+Sirkazhi is an important pilgrim spot which is visited by thousands of devotees not only from the state of Tamil Nadu but also from the across the country.
+January sees the colourful celebrations of Makara Pongal, which lasts up to 3 days.

-Being a town with numerous temples dedicated to Lord Shiva, Sirkazhi sees the largest number of pilgrims visiting it in the month of February, to offer their prayers to the lord on Maha Shiva Ratri fesival.
-During Deepavali in October/November the town lights up with the most joyous spirit of celebrations.
+Being a town with numerous temples dedicated to Lord Shiva, Sirkazhi sees the largest number of pilgrims visiting it in the month of February, to offer their prayers to the lord on Maha Shivaratri.
+During Deepavali in October/November, the town lights up with the most joyous spirit of celebrations.

 The place enjoys reasonably good connectivity.